CyrilSha/CyrilSha/README.md

 </details>

 <p align="center">
 Definitely, this GitHub page isn't just security related.
-You can find some front-end stuff and game development projects here, since I'm really into hiking and rolling for initiative.
+You can find some front-end stuff and game development projects here, since I'm really into rolling for initiative and hiking.
 </p>

 <p align="center">